cytoscape/cytoscape-manual/README.md

 3. Links from outside of the document resolving properly

+4. A proper placement of First pages, Table of Contents, and Document body

 4. A properly formatted PDF file

 5. Incorporating the PDF file into the Cytoscape build process